lemay-ai/companyClassifier/README.md

-# smallCompanyType=3.0
+# companyClassifier

-This project converts small company names to company type.
+This project converts company names to company labels.
 Have a look at the following medium article:

 https://medium.com/@lemaysolutions/deep-learning-magic-small-business-type-8ac484d8c3bf